 The launch of Darden’s Executive MBA Program application is right around the corner, and, in the spirit of the season, we wanted to answer some of the most commonly asked questions from our Executive MBA applicants.

-The first Executive MBA application is just over one month away: 10 September.
-We offer monthly deadlines that are all focused on one enrollment date of August 20201 in order to give our busy Executive MBA applicants maximum flexibility.
+The first Executive MBA application deadline – 10 August – is right around the corner.
+We offer monthly deadlines that are all focused on one enrollment date (i.e. August) in order to give our busy Executive MBA applicants maximum flexibility.
 We encourage you to apply as soon as you feel you can submit a strong application.

 Of course, we welcome the opportunity to get to know you!
 Schedule a conversation to connect one-on-one with a member of our Admissions Committee.
 We also invite you to join us for one of our upcoming webinars.
 From small group “coffee chats” to topic-driven webinars, we have an event to meet you wherever you may be in your applicant journey.

 And now, bring on the questions!

 Q: How can I learn more about the Executive MBA Program?

 A: You’ve already successfully found your way to our blog (great job!), but did you know we also have a podcast?
 The ExecMBA Podcast is available on all major platforms, and features conversations with Executive MBA students, faculty, staff and alumni.
 It is a great way to hear firsthand from the people who shape and define our Executive MBA community.

 Q: I haven’t had a chance to take a standardized test.
 What are my options?

 A: When it comes to standardized tests, in the Executive MBA application process, applicants have two options — take a standardized test or submit a test waiver request.

 Did you know: Applicants are required to report all valid (i.e. not expired or cancelled) standardized test scores in our application process.
 So, if you already have a valid EA, GMAT, GRE, MCAT or LSAT, you should apply with that score.
 No need to submit a test waiver request.